Install Power BI Report Server

 Before you begin

-Before you install Power BI Report Server, it is recommended that you review the Hardware and Software Requirements for installing Power BI Report Server.
+Before you install Power BI Report Server, we recommend you review the Hardware and Software Requirements for installing Power BI Report Server.

 Power BI Report Server product key